dstolty/PresidentialLanguageProcessing/readme.txt

 A child of Gemini and our prior lab.
 This is the interface to generate output from our trained models.
 Ensure correct LoRA checkpoint is loaded, either EO_lora or speech_lora (EO trained on both EO and speeches, while speech just on speeches).
 Ensure base model is LLama-7b.
 Adjust hyperparamters if necessary.

+Instructions for using the DeBERTa quick lookup model:

+First, run embedding.py to store the text embeddings for easy access later.
+This program will have to run twice, once for the spoken_records.tsv file and one for the executive_orders.tsv
+file:

+$ python3 embedding.py -model [exorders, speeches]

+Now that the embeddings are stored, you can run the lookup.py file.
+There are a few options when running this file:

+$ python3 lookup.py -model  [exorders, speeches] -output [newfile, stdout]

+The -model option designates whether to lookup speeches or executive orders.
+The -output option specifies where the output is sent.
+In order to have a file to send to a model, there is an option to send the results to a newfile, which will be called search_results.tsv.
+Otherwise, the results can be printed to the terminal with the stdout option.